-The SUBTYPE value, data variables, and track-data field values ΠO in-user-data Provides same functions as value yes, but also adds corresponding string values to the AttributeUserData.
+no The SUBTYPE value, data variables, and track-data field values are not delivered in the Extensions attribute.

+in-user-data Provides same functions as value yes, but also adds corresponding string values to the AttributeUserData.

-Provides same functions as value yes, but also adds user-data corresponding string values to the AttributeUserData.
+user-data Provides same functions as value yes, but also adds corresponding string values to the AttributeUserData.